hack4impact-uiuc/kiva-pricing-tool/docs/setup.md

 ## Backend
-In your terminal, cd into the backend folder
+Open a new tab and in your terminal, cd into the backend folder

 ### Running Development Server